-The next button across is an arrow which tells us which direction percentages are calculated (rows or columns).
+The next button across is an arrow that tells us which direction percentages are calculated (rows or columns).

 But we can change that.
-If we did the horizontal arrow, it would become a row percentages.
-In this example, 20.1% of those who are Over an hour a day are Chinese.
-Typically, you want the down arrow because the explanatory variables are along the top.
-The square box icon means a total percentage (of the valid sample in the table).
+If we did the horizontal arrow, it would become a row percentage.
+Most commonly, researchers use the down arrow because the explanatory variables are in the columns.
+The square box icon is if you want a total percentage (that is, each cell's proportion of the entire valid sample in the table).

 Next, the asterisk * icon turns the default statistical testing on and off.

 Where the cells in the table are now shaded according to this legend in the lower-left corner of the screen.